rayui/simple-cms/README.md

-# A simple lesson focussing on client side MVC in javascript
+# A simple CMS written in Node JS

 ## To install all the requirements: